 14. Lake Oroville

 With a surface area of 25 sq mi or 64.75 sq km, Lake Oroville is a huge reservoir within the Lake Oroville State Recreation Area.
-By holding water, controlling flood, recreation, and freshwater releases, Lake Oroville is recognized as a cornerstone facility within the California State Water Project, helping to prevent saline intrusion into the Sacramento-San Joaquin Delta and conserving fish and animals.
+By holding water, and controlling flood, recreation, and freshwater releases, Lake Oroville is recognized as a cornerstone facility within the California State Water Project, helping to prevent saline intrusion into the Sacramento-San Joaquin Delta and conserving fish and animals.

 Read about the Oroville Dam, which creates Lake Oroville.